MecisDev/MecisDOS/README.md

 # About
-FatCisDOS (Formerly MECIS DOS), Python DOS-like emulator script. works very simple.
+FatCisDOS DEV (Formerly MECIS DOS), Python DOS-like emulator script. works very simple.
+This is DEV branch with the new features but unstable.
 The OS is "Loading" then the code enters the loop with input and has many if(s).
 For example: if com1 (command line) == hello: print("hello")